 Working closely with the architects, David Mellor supervised the construction and manufacture of many of the components of the building.
 He and his workforce laid the huge circular concrete floor over the original gasometer slab.
 They cast the concrete quoins and padstones used in the walls, and constructed the 480 Finnish plywood roof panels of varying sizes.

-Free of charge guided tours of the factory providing an overview of the company, building and how David Mellor cutlery is made are available on Saturdays and Sundays at 3pm.
+Free of charge factory guided tours giving an overview of the company, buildings and how David Mellor cutlery is made are available at 3pm on Saturdays and Sundays.